 b.)
 Follow open source, local, news to help me do the same

-- During the same incident, being able to use crisis communication effectively to our Colombian driver, was I am certain, a key factor in our safe evacuation from this particular situation, at an unexpected checkpoint manned by a local gang on the outskirts of Medellin.
+During the same incident, being able to use crisis communication effectively to our Colombian driver, which was, I am certain, a key factor in our safe evacuation from this particular situation, at an unexpected checkpoint manned by a local gang on the outskirts of Medellin.

-All-round, a fantastic experience and one I hope to repeat very soon!
+All-round, this security consultancy proved a fantastic experience and one I hope to repeat very soon!
 Please feel free to contact me at firstname.lastname@example.org for some suggestions on cost-free ways to learn or improve your language skills.
 It will take time and effort but well worth it in my humble opinion.